|Associate Professor of Religion

 Address: Department of Religion

 I joined the faculty of the FSU Religion Department in Fall 2005.
 I offer courses in Hebrew Bible and Second Temple Judaism.
 I completed an M.T.S degree in 1997 at Harvard Divinity School and I finished my Ph.D. at the University of Chicago in 2002.
 I studied under John Collins and wrote a dissertation on 4QInstruction, the longest wisdom text of the Dead Sea Scrolls.
 This document is the best example available of a sapiential text with an apocalyptic worldview.
 Working on this composition developed my interest in the intersections between the wisdom and apocalyptic traditions in early Judaism.
-I am currently writing a book on the Book of Giants found among the Dead Sea Scrolls and the broader issue of portrayals of giants in antiquity.

 - 4QInstruction: A Commentary (Atlanta: Society of Biblical Literature, 2013).